Mapped: Everything we know about the sunk luxury yacht off the coast of Sicily

 What do we know about the missing people on the yacht?

-A body, believed to be that of the vessel’s chef, has been found and 15 people were rescued.
-The body was found near the wreck at a depth of 164ft, fire and rescue services said.

-Four of the missing passengers are British and two are American, Italian news website la Reppublica reported.
+One man has been confirmed dead with photos on Monday showing a body bag being lifted to shore where ambulances were waiting.
+Four of the missing passengers are British and two are American, according to Italian newspaper la Repubblica.

-One of the survivors, a British tourist named Charlotte, told la Reppublica she held her one-year-old daughter, Sofia, to stop her from drowning.
+The director general of Sicily’s civil protection agency, Salvatore Cocina, confirmed to the BBC that Mr Lynch’s daughter Hannah and the Bayesian’s chef Ricardo Thomas, are among those missing in the shipwreck.
+Hannah is believed to be 18 years old.

 Charlotte and Sofia are being treated in hospital, as is Charlotte’s husband, James.